District Development

 SUPPORT THE BUSINESSES

-Check out these highlights of a few amazing businesses in The Historic 4th Avenue Black Business District.
+Check out these highlights of a few amazing businesses in The Historic 4th Avenue Business District.
 Come support and explore all that these local businesses have to offer!

 FLY V SHOWROOM

-Drew Jones, a Birmingham native and former collegiate athlete, is the founder of FLY V SHOWROOM—a stylish showroom store located in the historic 4th Avenue Black Business District.
+Drew Jones, a Birmingham native and former collegiate athlete, is the founder of FLY V SHOWROOM—a stylish showroom store located in the historic 4th Avenue Business District.
 FLY V stands for Forever Live Young and symbolizes growth, wellness, and honoring one’s roots.
-What began as a custom t-shirt hobby has grown into a flagship store in Birmingham’s historic 4th Avenue Black Business District, contributing to the area’s revival.
+What began as a custom t-shirt hobby has grown into a flagship store in Birmingham’s historic 4th Avenue Business District, contributing to the area’s revival.

 Drake’s Courthouse Cafe